leopoldlc/flask-azure-pipeline/README.md

 # Flask Azure Pipelines
-This is a test for Azure Pipelines
+This is a test for Azure Pipeline